MenaAdel/MenaAdel/README.md

  </p>

-A Software Engineer and Mobile Developer .
+A Lead Software Engineer and Mobile Developer .
 For me, Coding is a hobby and one of my interests and I'm in love with challenges .

-- 🔭 I'm a software developer [@Iqraaly](https://iqraaly.com/) in Cairo, Egypt
+- 🔭 I'm a software developer [@Fawry] in Cairo, Egypt
 - 🔍 I have 2 live apps:
   - [Orcas user](https://play.google.com/store/apps/details?id=com.orcas.orcasusers)
   - [Orcas partner](https://play.google.com/store/apps/details?id=com.orcas.orcas_partner)